 Abdominal pain after lifting heavy object while pregnant will scare most future moms.

 Every pregnant woman tries to avoid lifting when pregnant, but sometimes it happens.
-Sometimes we simply forget we’re pregnant.
-Sometimes we don’t have a choice at the moment.
+Sometimes we simply forget we’re pregnant maybe because we don’t have the usual pregnancy symptoms, or there are no pregnancy symptoms.

 In most cases, everything is fine, but it’s still important to learn more about abdominal pain after lifting heavy object while pregnant.